-While not specifically required in the 2014 Collective Agreement, the Department strongly recommends that tripartite candidates for tenure and/or promotion include a "research dossier" since it is to a candidate's significant advantage to demonstrate clearly how they meet the standards.
+While not specifically required in the 2014 Collective Agreement, the Department recommends that tripartite candidates for tenure and/or promotion include a "research dossier."
 In addition to specific evidence pertaining to research, such a dossier should include a summary of the candidate's research agenda, its evolution and its planned future directions.